How To Mince Your Words With Mincemeat And Minced Meat

 When you mince your words, you are not getting to the point, or you are speaking indirectly or vaguely.

-We use the expression in the negative form mostly.
-You might tell someone to stop mincing words and speak more clearly.
+We use the expression mostly in the negative form.
+For example, you might tell someone to stop mincing words because you want them to get to the point or speak more directly.

 It leads me to two of my favorite mince words and a little bit of grammar.